oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 This section illustrates the JSON representations of the Base Types described in [Section&nbsp;3.1](#31-jadn-overview).
-Depictions are provided for overall structure of a JADN schema and for each of three ways that the **Fields** array is used, depending on the core type used in a particular type definition.
+Depictions are provided for the overall structure of a JADN schema and for each of three ways that the **Fields** array is used, depending on the core type used in a particular type definition.